RedisLabs/redislabs-docs/content/rc/administration/security/data-access-control.md

 {{% note %}}

-- Redis ACLs can only be configured in the cluster web UI or API.
+- Redis ACLs can only be configured in the RC web UI.
     In Redis:
     - These ACL subcommands are blocked: LOAD, SAVE, SETUSER, DELUSER, GENPASS, LOG
     - These ACL subcommands are allowed: LIST, USER, GETUSER, CAT, WHOAMI, HELP